 3. Pledge collateral even when not required

-For LOCs under $100K where the lender doesn't require collateral, volunteering a specific asset — equipment, a cash deposit, receivables — can reduce your rate.
-It signals low-risk intent and reduces the lender's downside.
-Even a partial collateral pledge (e.g., $50K in equipment against a $150K line) has a measurable effect on pricing.
+This signals low-risk intent and reduces the lender's downside.
+Even partial collateral pledge (e.g., $50K in equipment against a $150K line) has a measurable effect on pricing.

 4. Request a lower origination fee in exchange for a slightly higher rate (or vice versa)

 Lenders have flexibility in how they structure total loan economics.
 If a 1% origination fee on a $200K facility ($2,000) is painful upfront, ask to roll it into a slightly higher rate.
-Conversely, if you can pay the fee upfront, ask for a lower rate.
-This trade-off is negotiable at most banks.

 5. Time your application to Q4

-What you cannot negotiate: The base rate index (prime or SOFR) is set by the market — no lender can change it.
+What you cannot negotiate: The base rate index (prime or SOFR) is set by the market, no lender can change it.
 Your negotiating leverage is entirely on the spread.
 Even small spread reductions compound meaningfully over multi-year LOC relationships.

 Total Cost of Capital: Why Rate Alone Is Misleading

 The stated APR on a business LOC does not tell the full cost story.
-Total cost of capital includes: interest rate, origination fee, annual fee, draw fee, and unused line fee.
+Total cost of capital includes interest rate, origination fee, annual fee, draw fee, and unused line fee.
 A seemingly lower-rate product can have higher total cost once all fees are included.

 Consider two $200,000 credit facilities used at 50% average utilization for 12 months: